-Best Sennheiser Headphones in 2019
+Best Sennheiser Headphones 2022

 Comfort

-Honestly, most Sennheiser headphones are comfortable.
+Honestly, most Sennheiser headphones are very comfortable.
 There are a few outliers, but generally speaking, most of them are super comfortable for both short and long periods of use.

-Again, the HD 800 S and HD 600 make the top of our list for comfort.
+Again, the HD 800 S and HD 600 make the top of our list.
 The ear cups and headband are super soft but dense enough to allow your head and ears to breathe.
 The open-back design also eliminates any warmth or heat you may feel on your ears.

 The Momentum Wireless 3 are designed with comfort in mind.
-Most people use ANC headphones on flights, and the Momentum Wireless 3 does not disappoint.
-Not only does it cancel out a ton of noise around you, but the Momentum Wireless 3 are also super comfortable with a soft headband and ear cups.
+Most people use ANC headphones on flights, and the Momentum Wireless 3 do not disappoint.
+Not only do they cancel out a ton of noise around you, but they are also super comfortable with a soft headband and ear cups.

 Best Sennheiser headphones, ranked by comfort